utkarshdrolia/UnrealAffinity/README.md

-# MyProject
+# Unreal Affinity

-Developed with Unreal Engine 5
+A short affinity game that uses Ensemble, a rules-based social simulation engine that uses CiF capabilities.